bhauman/bhauman.github.com/drafts/clojurescript-core-async-todos.md

 would have to do to disable all the events except for the one's you are interested in?
 Not trivial?
 One of the things that make this difficult is that we don't have control over the implicit event queue in the JavaScript environment.
-Here we have our own queue and we control over how we respond to messages in a given context.
+Here we have our own queue, thus we have control over how we respond to messages in a given context.

 Now that we have accurate modal semantics let's finally add a task.